 Sanitary sewer facilities are available in the adjacent public right-of-way to most properties in this Area.
 Sewer service is provided by publicly owned minimum 8" lines and privately owned minimum 8" line.
-Property owners will be responsible for the cost of extending sewer lines to remaining properties and for the cost of hooking up to the public sanitary sewer mains in accordance with Title 10 of the Bloomington Municipal Code and the Utilities Service Board Rules, Regulations and Standards of Service for the City of Bloomington Utilities.
+Property owners are responsible for hooking up to the public sanitary sewer lines in accordance with Title 10 of the Bloomington Municipal Code and the Rules for the City of Bloomington Wastewater Utility.